gravitational/teleport/rfd/0066-ip-based-validation.md

   by [OpenSSH](https://cvsweb.openbsd.org/src/usr.bin/ssh/PROTOCOL.certkeys?annotate=HEAD).
 This option is recognized by `sshd` from OpenSSH and also by Go's [ssh package](https://pkg.go.dev/golang.org/x/crypto/ssh), so it will be enforced automatically in Teleport.
-* TLS certificates (used by DB, Kubernetes, Application and Desktop access) will encode IP in custom extension with OID from range `1.3.9999`, similar to `KubeUsers` and others in [tls/ca.go](tls/ca.go).
-It will be then decoded as part of `tlsca.Identity` and validated in authorization routines in respective services.
-It will be also stored in JWT token in Application access.
+* TLS certificates (used by DB, Kubernetes, Application and Desktop access) already encode IP in custom extension with OID
+  `1.3.9999.1.9` in [tls/ca.go](tls/ca.go).
+It is then decoded as part of `tlsca.Identity` and will be validated in `*authorizer.Authorize` method `lib/auth/permissions.go`

 Encoding above will happen in all places we generate certificates:

 * `lib/auth/auth.go#generateUserCert`
 * `lib/auth/join.go#generateCerts` (Machine ID)
 * `lib/auth/auth_with_roles.go#generateUserCerts()` (renewals, impersonation etc)

+Implementation must ensure that all calls `*authorizer.Authorize` provide valid client IP (there are at least HTTP, gRPC and databases protocols to handle).

 ### UX